IDinsight/ask-a-question/infrastructure/demo/README.md

 ## AAQ Demo Environment Infrastructure
-The code into 3 main module:
+The codebase is organized into three main modules:

 #### 1. Bastion
 This is what will be used to access db locally.
 To open the tunnel, run `make data-db-tunnel-demo` from the infrastructure folder.